-Most diseases and parasites will enter your tank when adding new fish, plants, or decorations, so why take such a risk with your tank and its inhabitants when a quick clean and sterilization will only take 15 minutes.
+Most diseases and parasites enter your tank when adding new fish, plants, or decorations, and there’s no need to take the risk with your tank and its inhabitants when a quick clean or sterilization only takes 15 minutes.

 How To Clean Aquarium Decorations Before First Use

 I would recommend using a 10% bleach solution or a strong 50% vinegar solution when cleaning aquarium decorations before their first use.
 They will not require cleaning but must be sterilized to kill any germs, bacteria, and parasites.

 You can leave your new decoration in your chosen solution for 15 minutes and then rinse thoroughly without scrubbing, and they will be fine to add to your tank.

 How Often To Clean Aquarium Decorations

 If you clean your fish tank ornaments every 2-4 weeks, intensive cleaning using bleach and vinegar will not be necessary.
 Dirt and algae can become hard to remove if left for several months and will require far more effort to clean.

 Regular cleaning will help keep your aquarium healthy and maintain good water quality.
 You do not always need to remove your decorations from the tank, as some gentle scrubbing with a bristled brush while they are still in situ, will often be enough.

 Regular aquarium maintenance will also help you identify algae outbreaks in your aquarium environment before they get out of hand.
-You can take steps such as reducing light exposure and keeping your tank clean of debris to reduce the algae growth.
+You can take steps such as reducing light exposure and keeping your tank clean of debris to reduce algae growth.